Table Of Content

 Before going on further, it is best to note that the FHA doesn't make home loans.
 It guarantees that the lenders will be repaid if you default the loan.
 This guarantee allows the banks and mortgage companies to work with the borrowers who may not be able to qualify for conventional home loans.

 So how do you qualify for the loans?

 First, you have to prove that you are employed.
 In most cases, you have to show that you have 2 years of steady employment.
 In addition to that, your credit score should be convincing.
 Something close to 620 should be enough.
 Nevertheless, those whose score is 580 can be still considered.

 To be qualified for the loan, you cannot have a declared bankruptcy state for the last 2 years.
 Still, you mustn't have a foreclosure for the past 3 years.
 Also, if you are looking to buy a house with a loan, then the house has to be your primary residence.
 Lastly, you must be able to make a down payment.
 This is usually 3.5% of the total loan.

 This means that if the house that you are purchasing is $100,000, you will need to make a down payment of about $3500. the average down payment on an FHA loan is about 4%.
 Comparing this with the normal conventional loan, it is less by 20%.
 Therefore, this makes FHA loans better and convenient.

 Step 2: Get An FHA Lender

-Earlier, I had mentioned that the FHA doesn't make the loans.
+Earlier, we mentioned that the FHA doesn't make the loans.
 It insures the loan.
 If you need a loan, then you will have to make several contacts with the lenders.
 This includes but not limited to mortgage brokers.
 After finding your contact, ask them if they are qualified to offer the FHA loan.

 Keep in mind: